 1. Be realistic – keep your plans manageable and achieve what you set out to achieve both for you and your investors.
 Overpromising and under delivering will only put unnecessary pressure on your business and your finances.

 2. Be authentic – people know when they’re being over sold.
 The sense that a chain is cutting corners and putting profit ahead of quality and/or service will drive customers away.
 One only has to look at the immediate effect Jamie’s felt.
 This was after it became common knowledge they bought their meat from the same supplier as Weatherspoon’s as proof.

 3. Be true to your brand – Don’t forget the personality of your restaurant is as important as your food.
 A bad experience will not only stop consumers from returning, it’s also likely they will put off their friends too.
 All brands have a natural life cycle so understand you need to review and refresh yours as required.

-At Keebles our specialist Leisure & Tourism team work with restaurants, bars and hotels of every size, from ambitious local independents to national chains.
-If you are building a business in the hospitality or leisure industry and have a legal question you’d like us to answer please email Craig Law at firstname.lastname@example.org or call Craig on 0114 252 1440.
+At Keebles our specialist Hotels and Leisure team work with restaurants, bars and hotels of every size, from ambitious local independents to national chains.
+If you are building a business in the hotels and leisure industry and have a legal question you’d like us to answer please email Craig Law at email@example.com or call Craig on 0114 252 1440.